IvanSarapura/Auction/README.md

 ### `returnDeposits()`
 - Only the owner can execute this function.
-- This function can only be executed when the auction is active.
+- This function can only be executed when the auction is finished.
 - **Description**: Returns the bid Ether to users who did not win.
 - **Logic**:
   1. Verifies all auction participants.